Creating a YouTube Channel

 This takes your YouTube channel up yet another notch.
 People are visual.
 Potential viewers are drawn to that which pops and catches their eye.
 By adding channel art, you also add greater depth and dimension to the overall vibe of the channel itself.
 There’s a dedicated button for adding such art.
 Simply click on it and upload away!
 YouTube does give you the ability to crop and edit as well.
 As you of course want to make sure that your image looks as professional as possible.

-Don’t Forget the “About” Section of Your YouTube Channel
+Create an “About” Section for Your YouTube Channel

 Believe it or not many people tend to overlook the channel description.
 That’s a huge no-no, especially when it comes to using YouTube to gain greater exposure.
 Think about your target audience and potential viewers.
 You might already have some bio or description from your other social media channels that would work.